bruno-1/kernel/README.md

   and the stack area are mapped to physical memory starting at address 0x200000

 # pmhello
 This program shows the transition from x86 real-mode to protected-mode and prints a simple welcome message to the screen.
 Finally, the program triggers a General Protection Fault (int#14) exception by raising an unhandled interrupt.
 The exception handler prints the contents of all registers, including the address of the faulting instruction.

+# scheduler
+This program demonstrates task scheduling on x86 processors.
+It contains multiple examples which show the different aspects of the scheduling algorithm for creating, executing and killing new or existing tasks.